ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     # give everyone a unique fake ssn (for now)
     df_population['ssn'] = [fake.unique.ssn() for _ in range(len(df_population))]

+**Verification and validation strategy**: to verify this approach, we can manually inspect a sample of 10-100 SSNs, confirm that the expected number are missing and that the duplication count follows the intended distribution.

 2.3.9 Component 13: Periodic observations of attributes through survey, census, and registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~